NoriSte/people-list-xstate/README.md

 - to retry the previously failed request

 - to cancel the previous requests.
-The search/filter inputs aren't disabled when there is an ongoing fetch, cancelling the previous fetches avoids managing their race conditions
+The search/filter inputs aren't disabled when there is an ongoing fetch.
+Canceling the previous fetches avoids managing their race conditions

 Features not included that could be considered in the future: